Cd In Bash Script

 The cd command is a Unix and Linux command that is used to change directories.
 The cd command is also available in Windows.
 The cd command is used to change the current working directory.

-See also Computer Science Uc Berkeley
+See also Typing On A Computer

 How do I cd to a directory?